VocBench System Administration Manual

 Further Configuration for reaching Semantic Turkey on a different host/port

-Note that the custom settings below are not possible when running VocBench from inside the Karaf container as in the standalone distribution.
+Note that the custom settings below are not possible when running VocBench from inside the standalone distribution.
 You might want to have VocBench installed as a separate web application in a dedicated server, as explained in the previous section.

 In vbconfig.js (under src/ of the source package, or under the root folder of the built distribution) it is possible to configure the SemanticTurkey host resolution.
 By default VocBench3 resolves dynamically the IP address of the SemanticTurkey server (by using the same IP address of the VocBench host machine) and the port number (by using the same port of the VocBench container).